Updated on 10-20-2020

 Drinking Pinot Noir From and Ending With a Yard Sale

 Pinot Noir's characteristic sweetness doesn't always sit well with me but I wasn't getting any of that on the palate this time around.
 Tasting it straight from the tank this pinot was dry and smooth, and I could see it pairing really well with a nice steak or pork chop.
 A couple glasses of this followed by a couple more of their fun and playful ski-centric wine, Yard Sale and I was hooked on The Winery of Ellicottville.
 Seriously, I loved it!
 I could have hung out for hours, especially on its upstairs balcony, drinking wine and watching the people down below meander around town with smiles ear to ear.
+This is a great spot to enjoy some sips in true après ski style.
 There was, however, another place that Barb Pump insisted we check out, prior to our upcoming tour and tasting at Ellicottville Brewing Company and we did have to bounce.

 Nick was quite a character.
 With a raspy, I just ate sandpaper, kind of voice and a look that says, I was in the movie Goodfellas, the Italian in me felt right at home.
 That also had a lot to do with Nick treating Brian and I like family from the second we walked into the restaurant.
-Never mind the fact that he, too, was also down wih the Barb Pump 2020 campaign.
+Nevermind the fact that he, too, was also down with the Barb Pump 2020 campaign.
 That was just an added bonus.

 It was like Sunday dinner at my great grandmother's house.
-Arrancini (rice balls), a softball sized meatball, a beef and hot pepper sandwich, lobster mac and cheese...Dee Friggin Licious!
-I was in foodie heaven and didn't want it to end but it did, rather abruptly, when I looked at my phone and realized that we had to be at Ellicottville Brewing in three minutes.
+Arrancini (rice balls), a softball sized meatball, a beef and hot pepper sandwich, lobster mac and cheese...Dee-Friggin-Licious!
+I was in foodie heaven and didn't want it to end but alas, all good things must come to an end.
+And it did, rather abruptly, when I looked at my phone and realized that we had to be at Ellicottville Brewing in three minutes.
 Informing Nick, he instantly yelled back to the kitchen to put a hold on the porchetta.
 F*$k!
 I can't believe I missed my favorite porkalicious delight.
 Guaranteeing him that we'd be back later for the live music scene we rushed out the door and sprinted the whole block to EBC.

 Ellicottville Brewing Company: Brewed to Entertain a Ski Crowd